 Tips for the Best Chicken Marsala

-This recipe is incredibly easy to make, but there are a few things you can do to make can make the absolute best chicken marsala from scratch!
+This recipe is relatively easy to make, but there are a few things you can do to make the absolute best chicken marsala from scratch!

 - Check for doneness: Use an Instant Read Thermometer to check for doneness.
 Chicken is cooked through when internal temperature reaches 165˚F.